xdevguild/awesome-multiversx-dev-resources/readme.md

 - [mxbi](https://github.com/VortX-DAO/mxbi) - mxbi is a command-line interface (CLI) tool that generates graphql backend code for MX smart contract endpoints
 - [ABI2API](https://github.com/SkullElf/ABI2API) - ABI2API is a Python library for converting smart contract ABI (Application Binary Interface) on the MultiversX blockchain into a RESTful API
 - [ABIExtractor](https://github.com/SkullElf/ABIExtractor) - ABI Extractor is a Python tool designed to extract ABI JSONs, and smart contract (SC) addresses from dApp JavaScript files.
+- [Spring Boot Starter Reactive](https://github.com/crldev-software/multiversx-spring-boot-starter-reactive) - Spring Boot Starter project for integrating with the MultiversX Network, with the goal of achieving an effortless autoconfigured integration with the network.

 ### Articles and tutorials